-- A. The Authority will counsel and advise employees retired for physical disability about reemployment opportunities with the Authority. - B. Employees retired for physical disability who, within two (2) years from date of retirement or date their disability retirement is discontinued, request and qualify for positions in the Authority service shall be placed on the eligibility list with respect to such positions.
+- A. The Authority will counsel and advise employees retired for physical disability about reemployment opportunities with the Authority. - B. Employees retired for physical disability who, within two (2) years from date of retirement or date their disability retirement is discontinued, request and meet the minimum qualificationsqualify for positions in the Authority service shall be placed on the eligibility list (List) with respect to such positions.
 They will be placed on such List in chronological order of retirement, following the last person on layoff status.
 They will remain on such List for a period of two (2) years from date of retirement or date their disability retirement is discontinued, except that: - 1.
-A person appointed to a regular position in the Authority service shall be removed from the List; - 2.
-A person who, on two (2) separate occasions, rejects or fails to respond within three (3) work days to offers of employment in a class for which he/she is qualified shall be removed from the List; - 3.
-A person who, on three (3) separate occasions, declines referral for interviews in a class for which he/she is qualified shall be removed from the List.
+A person appointed to a regular position in the Authority service shall be removed from the List: - 2.
+A person who, on two (2) separate occasions, rejects or fails to respond within three (3) work days to offers of employment in a class for which he/shethey are is-qualified shall be removed from the List; - 3.
+A person who, on three (3) separate occasions, declines referral for interviews in a class for which he/shethey are is qualified shall be removed from the List.